Th3T3chn0G1t/Genstone/contributing/CONTRIBUTING.md

 If you find an inconsistency not covered by `clang-format`, feel free to open an issue on the matter

+Modules which are self-referential with includes and linkage should use their local copies of required resources. i.e. `#include "include/foo.h"` and explicit `-Lmymodule/lib -lbar`

+Opt for allowing the caller to allocate nontrivial types and take a pointer to storage. i.e. `void foo(bar_t* storage);` instead of `bar_t foo(void);`

 ## Ettiquette

 Common sense applies here: don't be rude, don't be a code-snob, don't harrass people